jpquast/protti/README.md

 use `dplyr`’s `mutate()` together with `log2()`.

-In addition to filtering and log2 transformation it is also advised to median normalise your data to equal out small differences in overall sample intensities that result from unequal sample concentrations.
-**protti** provides the `median_normalisation()` function for this purpose.
+In addition to filtering and log2 transformation it is also advised to normalise your data to equal out small differences in overall sample intensities that result from unequal sample concentrations. **protti** provides the `normalise()` function for this purpose.
+We generally recommend using median normalisation (`method = "median"`).
 This function generates an additional column called `normalised_intensity_log2` that contains the normalised intensities.

 Note: If your search tool already normalised your data you should not